obi-nwokogba/omniapi/README.md

 # OmniAPI

 ![Logo](https://i.imgur.com/cJpFpFM.png)

 OmniAPI is a RESTful JSON API, that aims to provide a generous variety of information and data.
+It can provide random inspirational quote and the current time in various parts of the world.
-It is a project by Obi Nwokogba, and it was started in August 2021.
+OmniAPI was started in August 2021.

-Last updated: August 10, 2021
+Last updated on August 17, 2021

 # Available URL Routes